 Aspen (ăsˈpən) [key], city (1990 pop.
 5,049), alt.
 7,850 ft (2,390 m), seat of Pitkin co., S central Colo., on the Roaring Fork River; founded c.1879 by silver prospectors, inc. 1881.
 Declining after an 1880s–90s boom, it was transformed in the 1930s into a ski resort.
-Affluent, cosmopolitan Aspen is now noted for its Aspen Institute for Humanistic Studies and Aspen Music School.
-Its summer music festival was the progenitor (1949) of similar arts festivals throughout the mountain states.
+Affluent, cosmopolitan Aspen is now noted for its Aspen Institute for Humanistic Studies and Aspen Music Festival and School (see Aspen Music Festival).
+The summer music festival was the progenitor (1949) of similar arts festivals throughout the mountain states.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: U.S. Political Geography